IIIF/api/source/api/annex/services/index.md

 ### 3.2 GeoJSON
 _Added: 2014-05-20_

-A frequently requested feature is the ability to associate a geographical place with a resource, in order to drive a map-based user interface or visualization tool.
+[GeoJSON][geojson] provides the ability to associate a geographical place with a resource, in order to drive a map-based user interface or visualization tool.
 This might be a location associated with the provenance of the object such as where it was created, or where it is currently held.
 The location might also be related to the content of the resource, such as a city mentioned in the text or the landmark depicted in a photograph.

-As this feature is only useful to map-based user interfaces, is not universally available, and would open the door to further tagging of time, people, events, and other semantic metadata outside of the scope of the Presentation API, it is added as a service using an existing specification for location.
-This specification is called [GeoJSON][geojson], and has a JSON-LD representation [available][geojson-ld].
-Please see the documentation for the full functionality made available by this integration.
+It is not appropriate to use this feature for tagging of time, people, events, and other semantic metadata outside of the scope of the Presentation API.

-The `@context` to use is: `http://geojson.org/contexts/geojson-base.jsonld`
+The [JSON-LD representation][geojson-ld] of GeoJSON, with `@context` `http://geojson.org/contexts/geojson-base.jsonld` _SHOULD_ be used.
+See the GeoJSON documentation for a full description of the functionality available.

 An external reference example for tagging a place, where the URI would return a GeoJSON description of the city of Paris, France: